akumar2334/Login-signup/app/README.md

 npm start inside app folder or where package.json present

-check your running port port 5000 should be free or change port in index.js and src/shared/service.js
+check your running port  5000 should be free or change port in index.js and src/shared/service.js